Go to Chapter 1

 “Yeah, let me just lock up.”

 After Nydia turned back around on the porch and Jo took her hand in hers.
-She pulled her up close and placed a gentle yet firm kiss upon Nydia's lips.
+Jo pulled her up close and placed a gentle yet firm kiss upon Nydia's lips.
 As they broke apart, each breathing deeply, she said, “I've wanted to do that since the last time I saw you.
 You do something to me Nydia that no one else ever has.”
+Jo said, leaning her head down to rest her forehead against Nydia's

-Nydia blushed again.
+Nydia blushed again and took in a deep breath.
 “I feel the same way Jo.
 I can't understand it, and I don't think I want to.
 It scares me.”

 “I scare you,” Jo said with a hurt tone.

 “No. Jo.
-Never you,” Nydia said, as she reached up with her hand and with a warm touch, placed it behind Jo's neck, pulling down in invitation.
+Not you,” Nydia said, as she reached up with her hand, and with a warm touch, placed it behind Jo's neck.
 “You have quickly come to mean so much to me.
 It's as if you are becoming my whole world.
-That's what scares me, not you,” she said just before their lips met.
+That's what scares me, not you,” she said just before their lips met again.
 The kiss was deep and passionate.
 The two women stood so close, held on so tight, that not a ray of light passed between them, as tongues dueled in a heated battle of want and need.

 They had to break apart for lack of air.
 Jo placed her forehead against Nydia's and looked deep into her eyes.
 “I'm sorry about this week,” Jo said in a quiet voice.